stripe/stripe-react-native/README.md

 You might see error this whilst initializing the `StripeProvider` component with Expo.
 This is caused by using an older version of Expo before stripe-react-native was [officially supported](https://github.com/stripe/stripe-react-native/issues/3#issuecomment-846225534).
 Updating Expo Go from the stores (or locally on simulators installed with `expo install:client:[ios|android]`) should fix the problem.

 If you're still having troubles, please [open an issue](https://github.com/stripe/stripe-react-native/issues/new/choose) or jump in our [developer chat](https://stripe.com/go/developer-chat).

-## Contributing

-See the [contributor guidelines](CONTRIBUTING.md) to learn how to contribute to the repository.